Are Women People?

 Are Women People?
 A Book of Rhymes for Suffrage Times is the title of the collection of satirical poems published on June 12, 1915 by suffragist Alice Duer Miller.
-Many of the poems in this collection were originally released individually in the New York Tribune.
+Many of the poems in this collection were originally released individually in the New York Tribune between February 4, 1913 to November 4, 1917.

 This collection mainly contains satirical works and poetry designed to promote the suffrage movement.
+She satirized stereotypes about gender and how they were used to reinforce the status quo.
 Her collection was broke down into five sections: the Treacherous Texts, Campaign Material, Women's Sphere, A Masque of Teachers, and The Unconscious Suffragists.
 Each section varied in the style of writing employed by Miller from poetry, to prose, to lists, to a short play, but all of the writings promoted feminist and suffragist themes and ideals.

 Summary and Themes

 The Treacherous Texts

 The first section, the Treacherous Texts, contains satirical poetry that was written in direct response to a quote often from a public official that openly expressed anti-feminist and anti-suffragist ideals.
 Her poems in this section varied from satirical and comical to biting and harsh critiques of the quotes to which she was responding.
 She included these quotes above each poem for this section.
 One prime example of her use of this format was in her poem Representation, wherein which Miller writes in response to a quote by Vice President Thomas R. Marshall: